 However, Fourth Element hasn’t published any direct-comparison tests against other materials on the market.
 So whether this drysuit is substantially more wear-and-tear resistant than its competitors remains to be seen.

-The Argonaut can be customized upon purchase, allowing for customized fit of arm and leg length, as well as boot size to generate optimal fit.
+The Argonaut can be customized upon purchase, allowing for a customized fit of the arm and leg length, as well as boot size, to generate optimal fit.
 Boots are also designed for comfort, with ergonomic insoles, a big step away from the Chuck Taylor ergonomics of most drysuit boots.

 The Composite zipper ensures minimal bulk, meaning a slimmer profile and less cumbersome donning of gear.